Stanstead College: Ice hockey

 The school also operates an elite varsity ice hockey program for boys and girls.
 Unique among the other sports at Stanstead College, varsity ice hockey spans two terms, both fall and winter.
-The boys compete in the Canadian Prep School Hockey Association (CPSHA) - winning their league and playoff championships in 2022 and 2024 - as well as the Canadian Sport School Hockey League (CSSHL).
+The boys compete in the Canadian Prep School Hockey Association (CPSHA) – winning their league and playoff championships in 2022 and 2024 – as well as the Canadian Sport School Hockey League (CSSHL).
 The girls competed in the North American Prep Hockey Association – winning their league and playoff championships in 2016, 2017, 2018, 2019 and 2020 – and now play in the Junior Women's Hockey League (JWHL).
-The school also hosts competitive boys and girls prep teams as well as U15 and U18 teams.
+The school also hosts competitive boy's and girl's prep teams as well as U15 and U18 teams.

-At the 2012 NHL Entry Draft, Stanstead College senior Mark Jankowski was drafted in the first round, 21st overall, by the Calgary Flames.
-Czech women's national ice hockey team player Michaela Pejzlová attended Stanstead College for two years, during 2014 to 2016.
+At the 2012 NHL entry draft, Stanstead College senior Mark Jankowski was drafted in the first round, 21st overall, by the Calgary Flames.
+Czech women's national ice hockey team player Michaela Pejzlová attended Stanstead College for two years, in 2014–2016.